tig-foundation/tig-monorepo/docs/challenges/knapsack.md

 This selection is 27% better than the baseline:
 ```
-better_than_baseline = (total_value - baseline_value) / baseline_value
+better_than_baseline = total_value / baseline_value - 1
-                     = (127 - 100) / 100
+                     = 127 / 100 - 1
                      = 0.27
 ```

 # Our Challenge
 In TIG, the baseline value is determined by a two-stage approach.
 First, items are selected based on their value-to-weight ratio, including interaction values, until the capacity is reached.
 Then, a tabu-based local search refines the solution by swapping items to improve value while avoiding reversals, with early termination for unpromising swaps.

-Each instance of TIG's knapsack problem contains 16 random sub-instances with their own baseline selection & baseline value.
-For each sub-instance, the total value of your selection is used to calculate a `better_than_baseline`.
-Your "average" `better_than_baseline` over the sub-instances must be greater than or equal to the specified difficulty `better_than_baseline`, where the average uses root mean square.
-Please see the challenge code for a precise specification.
+Each instance of TIG's knapsack problem contains 16 random sub-instances, each with its own baseline selection and baseline value.
+For each sub-instance, we calculate how much your selection's total value exceeds the baseline value, expressed as a percentage improvement.
+This improvement percentage is called `better_than_baseline`.
+Your overall performance is measured by taking the root mean square of these 16 `better_than_baseline` percentages.
+To pass a difficulty level, this overall score must meet or exceed the specified difficulty target.

+For precision, `better_than_baseline` is stored as an integer where each unit represents 0.01%.
+For example, a `better_than_baseline` value of 150 corresponds to 150/10000 = 1.5%.